ingeniasoftware/luthier-ci/readme.md

 Route::middleware('Admin', 'pre_controller');
 ````

 The middleware files must be saved in the `application/middleware` folder.
-If not exists, you must create it.
+If not exists, you must create it first.
 A middleware file is any php class with a public `run()` method, which is the entry point.
-It's strongly adviced to name all your middleware with CamelCase and avoid name conflicts with your controllers.
+It's strongly advised to name all your middleware with CamelCase and avoid name conflicts with your controllers.

 #### Manually running middleware

-In your controllers, you can call a middleware with the `middleware->run()` method:
+Use the `middleware->run()` method in your controllers to run a middleware on-demand:

 ```php
 <?php